berman619/challenge-1/README.md

-# Code Refactor Starter Code
+# Challenge 1 Code Refactor

 User Story:
 AS A marketing agency